 Many think of Rick Stein and his restaurants as still providing the backbone to the area’s eating.
-But we now have Paul Ainsworth and Nathan Outlaw as well – and most significantly a growing number of young chefs inspired by (and often trained within) some of the more famous restaurants.
-This provides plenty of options.
+But with Paul Ainsworth and Nathan Outlaw now as well – and most significantly a growing number of young chefs inspired by (and often trained within) some of the more famous restaurants, there are plenty of other options.

-To tempt you, below are some of the best gourmet restaurants as well as pubs and cafes that make an effort with their food.
-They are grouped by location.
+To tempt you, below are some of the best gourmet restaurants as well as pubs and cafes that really make an effort with their food.
+Grouping is by location.

 For more formal dining try Rafferty’s with a large cafe/restaurant.
 Run by Ed Rafferty, ex-restaurant manager at the Seafood Restaurant.